Malicious and Low Credibility URLs on Twitter during the AstraZeneca COVID-19 Vaccine Development: Low Credibility Information Sources

 We noticed that \texttt{rt.com} acquires its many mentions from very few URLs: 119 URLs are cited in 3,225 messages during our observation period (Figure~\ref{fig:top10_domain_info}). \texttt{rt.com} URLs have the highest number of mentions in the first hour after publication (as shown in Figure~\ref{fig:top10_domain_growth}) relative to the rest of popular web sites.

 We also note that Twitter messages share the same article heading in the messages when they cite the same URL.
-These users might promote certain topics through massive repetition of messages via injecting URLs.
+These users promoted certain topics through massive repetition of messages via injecting URLs.
 For example, an article published in \texttt{zerohedge.com} was in the Top-10 most popular URLs on the day when AstraZeneza vaccine development halted~\footnote{https://www.zerohedge.com/markets/ft-confirms-astrazeneca-covid-19-vaccine-caused-serious-spinal-issues-test-patient}.
 However, this article tried to build an alternative frame highlighting a statement by the US House Speaker Nancy Pelosi about the issue instead of reporting the details of the main event.
-This technique can spoof the Twitter trending algorithm to broadcast their message towards a wider audience and to establish their preferred narrative via artificial amplification.

 We also discovered URLs from two Russian news media domains, \texttt{sputnik-abkhazia.ru} and \texttt{moskva-tyt.ru} that are shared by very few users.
 For example, \texttt{sputnik-abkhazia.ru} is the fourth most popular web domain by the number of URLs cited on Twitter messages.
 These URLs are shared solely by the Twitter account controlled by the news media site.
 However, they gain limited engagement with other users.

-Another objective is to compare and contrast the linguistic patterns used in the misleading and credible news articles.
-We used the articles hosted at two most popular domains \texttt{sputniknews.com} and \texttt{reuters.com} for this analysis.
-While we know \texttt{sputniknews.com} publishes misleading, questionable content~\cite{mbfc,newsguard_2021}, \texttt{reuters.com} is a credible mainstream news media outlet.
-To analyze the linguistic patterns of the words used in the articles, we use LIWC to count the words associated with different psychological categories.
-LIWC~\cite{tausczik2010psychological} is a linguistic dictionary that contains 4,500 words categorized to analyze psycholinguistic patterns in text.
-We use six categories in the LIWC dictionary: Social processes, Affective processes, Cognitive processes, Perceptual processes, Biological processes and Relativity.
-Figure~\ref{fig:liwc_news_articles} shows the fraction of words used in the articles for each LIWC category.

-It is interesting to note the lack of words used in \texttt{sputniknews.com} articles to cover the main discussion topics related to the biological processes compared to what reported in \texttt{reuters.com} (Figure~\ref{fig:liwc_news_articles}).
-We noticed \texttt{sputniknews.com} articles used more words that are associated with social processes (e.g., friends, family), affective processes (e.g., anxiety, sadness), and cognitive processes (e.g., discrepancy, tentative) than what are used in the articles published by \texttt{reuters.com}.
-This suggests that the \texttt{sputniknews.com} articles used a different writing style in their articles.

-\subsection{Malicious URLs}
+\section{Malicious URLs}

 We use VirusTotal (VT) \cite{VirusTotal} to extract the \textit{maliciousness} of URLs.
 VT provides the state-of-the-art aggregated intelligence for domains and URLs, and relies on more than 70 third-party updated antivirus (AV) engines.
 For all distinct URLs in our collection, we extract VT scan reports via querying the publicly available API.
 Each VT scan report contains of the verdict from every AV engine, information related to the URL such as first and last seen dates of the URL in the VT system, hosting IP address, final redirected URL (if applicable), content length, etc. Each AV engine in a VT report detects if the URL is malicious or not.
 We use the number of engines that detect a URL as malicious as an indication of the maliciousness of the URL.